memtest86plus/memtest86plus/README.md

 or to identify and report the DRAM type.
 This should allow PCMemTest to work without modification on future hardware.

-PCMemTest was based on the last public release of Memtest86+, v5.01.
+PCMemTest is based on the last public release of Memtest86+, v5.01.

 ## Licensing